Energy: Commercial & Industrial Building Energy Use

 Why is this a Climate Smart indicator?

-• Natural gas usage in buildings accounts for 18% of San Jose’s greenhouse gas emissions, according to the most recent (2024) communitywide inventory.
-Therefore, building electrification will be a key strategy for San José to reach carbon neutrality.
+• Natural gas usage in buildings accounts for 18% of San Jose’s greenhouse gas emissions, according to the 2024 communitywide inventory.

 • Burning natural gas for water and space heating, on-site electricity generation, manufacturing, and other processes generates carbon dioxide, a greenhouse gas.
 Natural gas systems also leak methane during production, storage, and distribution.
 Methane is over 25 times more potent than carbon dioxide at trapping heat in the atmosphere, making it a particularly urgent target for reduction.
 We must reduce, and eventually eliminate, natural gas use in our buildings to address climate change.